genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/symphony.md

 ```

-another example, but where the private key is sourced from the DB.
+Now consider another example.
+For this, the private key is sourced from the DB.

-To store private key in a DB you will need to use the`SYSTEM` table with `SYSTEM_VALUE` set to the contents of the private key and the associated `SYSTEM_KEY` set to `SymphonyRsaKey`
+To store the private key in a DB, you need to use the`SYSTEM` table with `SYSTEM_VALUE` set to the contents of the private key and the associated `SYSTEM_KEY` set to `SymphonyRsaKey`.

 ```kotlin
 notify {